111nation/TinyEngine/Docs/README.md

 #### Opening a window

-The game engine leaves the responsibility of updating itself to the programmer (you).
-To ensure that your game runs continuously and a window displays for your game, place updating code for **both** input and display updators:
+TinyEngine leaves the responsibility of updating itself to the programmer (you).
+To ensure that your game runs continuously and a window displays for your game, place updating code for **both** input and display updates:

 ```
 WHILE 1 DO